 Downingtown real estate is some of the most expensive in Pennsylvania, although Downingtown house values don't compare to the most expensive real estate in the U.S.

-Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Downingtown is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some boroughs, Downingtown isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Downingtown are a mix of both white- and blue-collar jobs.
 Overall, Downingtown is a borough of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Downingtown who work in office and administrative support (16.87%), management occupations (9.43%), and sales jobs (8.90%).
+There are especially a lot of people living in Downingtown who work in office and administrative support (17.00%), sales jobs (11.07%), and management occupations (9.94%).

-Downingtown is an extremely ethnically-diverse borough.
+Downingtown is a very ethnically-diverse borough.
 The people who call Downingtown home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Downingtown residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Downingtown include German, Italian, English, and Polish.

 The most common language spoken in Downingtown is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Indic languages.